 Now that we’re through all of the mundane stuff, let’s get to why you’re probably reading this.
 We all want to score a deal when it comes to buying things and that’s especially true for something that costs as much as Disney Parks tickets.
 Unfortunately, that hope in the back of your mind of finding Disney tickets for half the price is unrealistic.
 If you search around hard enough of Craigslist, you might find that offer.
 When you do find that offer, we recommend that you immediately exit the page and go to trusted sources (see below) to buy the goods.
 Counterfeit tickets do exist and if you go through an entity that isn’t Disney or an authorized reseller or travel agent, then you run a (high) risk of getting scammed.

 The good news is that you can find a discount!
-We recommend Park Prodigy, who offers tickets to both Disneyland and Walt Disney World.
-Both resorts have discounted tickets (and vacation packages) on that website.
+We recommend Undercover Tourist, who offers tickets to both Disneyland and Walt Disney World.
+Both resorts have discounted tickets (and Disney World hotels on discount!) on that website.
 There are a number of sites that do something similar and they are safe and easy to use.

 The other option is buying directly from Disney.
 While this is the path of least resistance, it is also the path to the highest price.
 Buying elsewhere will save you a few dollars for a few more churros and Dole Whips and only requires linking that ticket within the app.
 It’s a painless process.
 Still, buying from the Disney website or actually at the Disney Parks is an option.

 Note that if you are buying an Annual Pass then you will need to buy it directly from Disney.
 You could buy a discounted ticket and then upgrade it at the ticket booth but this is far more complicated than anything else we’ve laid out in this post.
 If you’re interested in this, leave us a comment below.